h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Protocol-Error

 There are a number of situations where a RADIUS server is unable to respond to a request.
 One situation is where the server depends on a database, and the database is down.
 While arguably the server should close all incoming connections when it is unable to do anything, this action is not always effective.
 A client may aggressively try to open new connections, or send packets to an unconnected UDP destination where the server is not listening.
-Another situatiuon where the server is unable to respond is when the server is proxying packets, and the outbound connections are either full or failed.
+Another situation where the server is unable to respond is when the server is proxying packets, and the outbound connections are either full or failed.

 In legacy RADIUS for Access-Request and Accounting-Request packets, there is no way for the server to send a client the positive signal that it received the packet, but is unable to reply.
 Instead, the server usually just discards the request, which to the client is indistinguishable from the situation where the server is down.
 This failure case is made worse by the fact that perhaps some proxied packets succeed while others fail.
 The client can only conclude then that the server is randomly dropping packets, and is unreliable.